vedranaa/cp_prototype/week1/M_this_course.md

 ## Quizzes
 - **Self-assessment** Quizzes are provided to help you check your understanding of the material.
 Always open and not graded.
+- **Weekly quizzes** are open for a limited time, you can take and submit them during classes.
+The weekly quizzes contribute to your final score.
 - **Progress trackers** Open for limited time such that you can enter your current progress, allowing you to see whether you are on track, and allowing the teachers to adjust the pace if needed.
 - **Course interaction (survey)** A means to influence the course of the course.